SkylineCommunications/ChatOps-Extensions/CustomCommandExamples/README.md

 ### General

 - The code for these Automation scripts can be found in [the CustomCommandExamples folder]().
+Note that these examples are kept very simple, without user input, and only demonstrate how to form different types of outputs to be displayed by the DataMiner Bot.
+For more information about what Automation scripts can do, see [Automation](https://docs.dataminer.services/user-guide/Advanced_Modules/Automation/automation.html).

 ### Microsoft Teams